Douglas Wigdor: Amazon race discrimination lawsuit

 On March 1, 2021, Wigdor filed a lawsuit on behalf of Amazon Web Services manager Charlotte Newman revealing allegations that Amazon routinely underpaid and under-promoted Black employees in its corporate offices.
 The lawsuit accused Amazon of widespread "de-leveling" of Black employees by hiring them into lower roles than they qualified for.
 Newman also accused Amazon of downplaying her complaints that she was subjected to racial tropes and sexual harassment by coworkers and supervisors.

 Other notable work

 As a complainant himself, Wigdor brought a lawsuit against SoulCycle after being banned from the spinning studio subsequent to the representation of one of its former instructors.

 Wigdor also represented the former Chief of Staff to Adam Neumann in a pregnancy discrimination complaint against WeWork.

 In April 2020, Wigdor became a Forbes contributor and began publishing articles about employment discrimination, sexual harassment and whistleblower retaliation on the Forbes website.
+In January 2024, Douglas Wigdor filed a lawsuit against James Dolan, Harvey Weinstein, and related corporations alleging sex trafficking and sexual assault.
+The Plaintiff alleged she was manipulated into a sexual relationship with Dolan, and then sexually assaulted by Weinstein while working as a licensed massage therapist.
+In October 2024, Wigdor represented a sexual assault suit against Garth Brooks.
+He has also worked on a discrimination complaint against Intel.